Cheap Ticket Alerts

 Get notified by email when TransPennine Express Advance tickets go on sale

 We have a critical role in helping the UK achieve challenging decarbonisation targets.
 As a responsible train operator, we have clear goals for managing and reducing our carbon impact.
-In recent years, as we have increased our services and our capacity on-board trains, we have been able to increase the journeys we provide, the number of trains we run and the total distance we carry our passengers.
+In building back services, we continue to promote train travel and track the total distance we carry our passengers with our number of passengers per kilometre travelled metric.

-Despite increasing our services, our carbon emissions per mile have been reduced through increased electric miles.
+Despite an increase in distance travelled compared to last year, our carbon emissions per mile have been reduced through increased electric miles.
 Our Nova 1 bi-mode trains use diesel when there are no wires but can run on electricity when running electrified lines.
 We run on many partially electrified routes, which means we can make part of these journeys using electricity, which has a significantly lower carbon impact than diesel, and through the Transpennine Route Upgrade, we will be able to run on even more electric miles in the future.

 What we are measured on:

-Our recycling rate has dropped from 65% to 58% during the financial year, with this rate correlating to the external impacts of market changes within the waste sector, seeing more of our waste directed to energy recovery processes because of the energy crisis.
-However, we continue to segregate waste on-site at Hull Paragon Station, and continue to send zero waste to landfill.
+Our recycling rate has dropped from 65% to 55% over the financial year, with this rate correlating to the external impacts of market changes within the waste sector, seeing more of our waste directed to energy recovery processes because of the energy crisis.
+However, we continue to segregate waste on-site at Hull Paragon Station, and continue to send zero general waste to landfill.
+We have installed coffee cup recycling bins as a trial at Scarborough, Cleethorpes, and Hull stations.

-Our scope one and two carbon footprint in 2022/2023 financial year was 61,478 tCO2e (tonnes of carbon dioxide equivalent).
+Our scope one and two carbon footprint in the 2023/24 financial year was 79,753 tCO2e (tonnes of carbon dioxide equivalent).
 89 per cent of our scope one and two emissions comes from diesel consumed by our trains and a further 10 per cent from our electric trains.

-In 2022/2023, we also measured our scope three carbon impact to assess our total carbon footprint in line with the Greenhouse Gas Protocol, which shows that 32 per cent of our total carbon impact is from scope one emissions (the fuel we consume); 4 per cent is from scope two emissions (electricity we consume); and 64 per cent of our emissions comes from scope three (indirect emissions that occur from our value chain both upstream and downstream).
+In 2023/2024, we continued to measure our scope three carbon impact to assess our total carbon footprint in line with the Greenhouse Gas Protocol, which shows that 37 per cent of our total carbon impact is from scope one emissions (the fuel we consume); 5 per cent is from scope two emissions (electricity we consume); and 58 per cent of our emissions comes from scope three (indirect emissions that occur from our value chain both upstream and downstream).

 Our traction energy and diesel consumption are metered and provided by Network Rail and the depots where we refuel the trains.
-Groundwork independently verifies our annual scope one and two carbon footprint.
+Groundwork Sustainable Business Services consultants continue to independently verify our annual scope one, two and three carbon footprints through an audit process that covers a partial assurance scope.

 You’re being redirected to an external website.